 Homestays: Students live in carefully chosen French homes in Rennes or nearby suburbs.
 Host families provide breakfast and dinner, all weekend meals.
 On weekdays, students purchase lunch at restaurants on campus or at local cafés or restaurants in downtown Rennes.

 Apartment: Students may opt to live in a single studio apartment in a residence.
 Students are responsible for purchasing and preparing their own meals.
 Studio apartment has a kitchenette equipped with microwave, cooking plates, mini-fridge, dishes & kitchenware.

 Fees & Costs

-Students pay Allegheny tuition, double room (homestay), meals (homestay), and an off campus study fee of $300.
+Students pay Allegheny tuition, double room (homestay), meal plan C (if choosing homestay option), and an off campus study fee of $300.
 Allegheny financial aid, except work study/campus employment, is applied to program costs.
 Tuition includes housing, international travel insurance (CIEE iNext), field trips, and transcript administration fees.
 Allegheny students do not have to pay the program deposit requested by CIEE.
-Estimated additional costs include: weekday lunches, CIEE application fee, books and supplies (approx. $100), international airfare & local transportation, visa fees ($450), and personal expenses.
+Estimated additional costs include: weekday lunches, all meals (only if choosing apartment option) CIEE application fee, books and supplies (approx. $100), international airfare & local transportation, visa fees ($450), and personal expenses.